 In California’s wealthy coastal community of Orange County, residents are blessed with year-round beautiful weather, a first-class shopping experience, and breathtaking ocean views.
-The area is also home to a few Bravoleb favorites, including Emily Simpson, Shannon Storms Beador, and Kelly Dodd, who all star in the upcoming season 15 of "The Real Housewives of Orange County."
+The area is also home to a few Bravoleb favorites, including Emily Simpson, Shannon Storms Beador, and Heather Dubrow who all star in the upcoming season of "The Real Housewives of Orange County."

-Premiering Sunday, November 8 at 7 p.m.
-ET/PT with two hour-long episodes, "RMOC" goes from Huntington Beach to San Juan Capistrano, covering a duo of fatal shootings that rocked their respective cities.
+Returning for new episodes on Sunday, December 5 at 7/6c on Oxygen, "RMOC" goes from Huntington Beach to San Juan Capistrano, covering a duo of fatal shootings that rocked their respective cities.

 Although it may not seem like Housewife drama and cold-blooded murder go hand-in-hand, the two series have a lot more in common than you would think.